Bio724/Bio724-Lecture-Notes/lecture-filesystems-terminals-unix/remote-development-vscode.md

 # Configuring VS Code for Remote Development

+We'll be using the Visual Studio Code (VSCode) text editor for many of our programming tasks.
+One of the powerful aspects of VSCode is it's powerful extension system.
+We will use the [Visual Studio Code Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) to facilitate working with files on our virtual machines.

 ## Installing the Remote Development extension

 * Choose the "Extensions" icon on the left sidebar in VS Code